mojotech/PrismatestJS/API.md

 selected and how actions interact with elements.
 It is useful to consider adapters as adhering to the same interface but parameterizing it on two types.

+You can use more than one adapter in a test, but test views from different adapters cannot be combined together safely.

 ### Element Type

 Adapters specify the type of the elements they interact with.
 For the most part